brianbruggeman/semrel/README.md

 - [x] Control the next version with --bump=patch|minor|major
 - [x] Display the current version with --current
 - [x] Create a specific bump rule with --rule=<prefix>=patch|minor|major to create a custom rule
-- [ ] Create a configuration file and allow people to customize the rules
 - [ ] Update the manifest file with --update
+- [ ] Create a commit with --commit
+- [ ] Create a tag with --tag
+- [ ] Search through the commit history to find the last version bump
+- [ ] Search through the commit history to collect all of the previous commits since the last version bump
 - [ ] Create a signed commit with --signed
 - [ ] Create an annotated tag with --annotate
+- [ ] Create a configuration file and allow people to customize the rules